yohanesnuwara/pyreservoir/README.md

 * Material balance `matbal`
 * Decline curve analysis `dca`

+## Tutorials

+See these tutorial [Jupyter notebooks](https://github.com/yohanesnuwara/pyreservoir/tree/master/notebooks) to get started with each of the libraries.
+See inside [this folder](https://github.com/yohanesnuwara/pyreservoir/tree/master/data) to get the datasets used for the tutorials.

 ## License

 I consider the goodness of open-source program but I strongly recommend that anyone who wish to use any program in this package to consider the code authorship.
 This work is licensed with Creative Commons BY-NC-ND 4.0 International.